jaycordaro/half-band-filter/README.md

 ### fi, and the problem with fi

 In RTL, fixed point filters are implemented in various formats, Q Format is the most common, although I have seen others in industry.
 The Matlab `fi` functions are useful to check for overflow and optimize bit-widths, but the actual filter implementation is typically in Q format.
+Fortunately, converting from the Matlab floating point to Q format is very straightforward.

 ### Q Format and Q Conversion to/from float:
 For this code, Q.15 is used and consists of a sign bit plus 15 fractional bits = 16 bits.
 For more information on Q Format, see the Wikipedia page.